Summary Resilience Module 3: Growth Mindset

 Step 2: Find your fixed mindset triggers.
 What brings up those beliefs that you cannot develop your skills or abilities?
 Is it someone criticizing you?
 When there is conflict?
 What about a work or school deadline?

 Step 3: Give your fixed mindset a name (e.g. “Anxious Andy” or “Stressed Sarah”).
 Then, reflect on how it makes you feel or what it makes you do.
-This will help you identify and address your fixed mindset when it shows up.
+This will help you address your fixed mindset when it shows up.

 Remember, this will take practice.
 Continue to think about shifting your mindset.
 It can help you build resilience.